LIVING WITH DYING IN THE ANTHROPOCENE

 I felt none of these things.

-I have known much of the ugly futility for so many others.
+I have known much of the ugly futility that is life for so many.

-The impotence and the impotent rage, the able to do nothing
+The impotence and the impotent rage, the ability to do nothing

 but wait and wait and wait